awsdocs/amazon-comprehend-developer-guide/doc_source/tutorial-reviews.md

-# Tutorial: Analyzing Insights from Customer Reviews with Amazon Comprehend<a name="tutorial-reviews"></a>
+# Tutorial: Analyzing insights from customer reviews with Amazon Comprehend<a name="tutorial-reviews"></a>

 This tutorial explains how to use Amazon Comprehend with [Amazon Simple Storage Service](https://aws.amazon.com/s3/), [AWS Glue](https://aws.amazon.com/glue/), [Amazon Athena](https://aws.amazon.com/athena/), and [Amazon QuickSight](https://aws.amazon.com/quicksight/) to gain valuable insights into your documents\.
 Amazon Comprehend can extract sentiment \(the mood of a document\) and entities \(names of people, organizations, events, dates, products, places, quantities, and titles\) from unstructured text\.